csc427-242/sketches/TM_Syntax.md

 If the code for the action captialized (L, R, or N) the machine configuration is printed after the transition.

 The colon (:) is a wildcard.
 Its use among the k read symbols matches any symbol.
+When the wildcard appearing as a write symbol, it is set equal to the read symbol, on the corresponding tape.
+Priority within one of the four classes is right to left.

-Four use cases are allowed, and are listed in the priority the case is applied,
+The use of the wildcard for read follows these rules, listed in the priorty that the case is applied,

     No wildcards.
 An exact match of the k type symbols has top precedence.
     One wildcard.
 An exact match for all but one symbol is tried if